 Why was Ellie Simmonds adopted?

 Ellie Simmonds was placed in foster care from 10 days old, and later adopted by Val and Steve.
-She was bought up with four siblings, all of whom were adopted.
+She was brought up with four siblings, all of whom were adopted.

 After questioned started to “bubble up” about her real birth family, Ellie went in search of the truth about her bloodline.